spicyjack/App-JenkBuilder/README.md

 ## Sample Manifest Format ##
 Using [Config::Std](https://metacpan.org/module/Config::Std) syntax.
-The job with the dependencies is an `App::BuildJenkinsProject::Job` object.
-Any dependencies of that job are also `App::BuildJenkinsProject::Job` objects.
+The job with the dependencies is an `App::JenkBuilder::Job` object.
+Any dependencies of that job are also `App::JenkBuilder::Job` objects.

     [PROJECT]